 The Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps) provides nutritional assistance benefits to children and families, the elderly, the disabled, unemployed and working families.
 SNAP helps supplement monthly food budgets of families with low-income to buy the food they need to maintain good health and allow them to direct more of their available income toward essential living expenses.
-DHS staff determines eligibility of applicants based on guidelines established by the U.S. Department of Agriculture (USDA).
-The primary goals of the program are to alleviate hunger and malnutrition, and to improve nutrition and health in eligible households.
+DHS staff determines the eligibility of applicants based on guidelines established by the U.S. Department of Agriculture (USDA).
+The primary goals of the program are to alleviate hunger and malnutrition and to improve nutrition and health in eligible households.
 DHS has a dual focus on alleviating hunger and establishing or re-establishing self-sufficiency.

 If you are applying for SNAP (food stamp) benefits, the documents listed below may be needed to complete the application process.

 YOU MAY NEED PAPERS THAT SHOW:

 - Social Security Number

 - Your Identification (Example: driver's license, school ID with photo, Passport, Resident Alien Card, I-94 card, voter's registration card)

 - Where you live (Example: lease agreement, utility bill, phone bill, or driver’s license with your address on it)